 WATER HEATER-Flush the building's water lines before connecting to the dishmachine.
 Prior to connecting plumbing, level the machine by adjusting the feet at the bottom of each leg up or down.
-Water heaters or boilers must provide the minimum temperature of 120°F for this model of machine, which demands a minimum of 35 GPH for AF-ES series.
-Temperatures above 150°F exceed the operational design limits for this model.
-This model cannot \bigcirc be converted to high temp sanitizing by adding a booster.
+Water heaters or boilers must provide the minimum temperature of 120°F for these models which demands a minimum of 29.4 GPH for the AWS and 36 GPH for the AWS-H. Temperatures above 150°F exceed the operational design limits for these models.
+These models cannot be converted to high temp sanitizing by adding a booster.